How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Events

-Pinterest: The platform's early growth was fueled by a blogger's community programme called 'Pin It Forward'.
-The founder started focusing on bloggers once they realized that these users are the most passionate early adopters of Pinterest.
+• Pinterest: The platform's early growth was fueled by a blogger's community event called 'Pin It Forward'.
+The founders started focusing on bloggers once they realized that these users were the most passionate early adopters of Pinterest.

 Online Communities

-Beyond physical events, online communities offer a way to build relationships at scale without geographic constraints.
-The key is identifying where your target users already congregate and becoming a valuable member of those communities long before you ask for anything:
+Beyond physical events, online communities like Reddit, Facebook Groups, and Discord offer a way to build relationships at scale without geographic constraints.
+The key is identifying where your target users already congregate and becoming a valuable member of those communities long before you ask for anything.

 Product Hunt, along with communities like r/sideprojects, r/startups, and similar subreddits, have become popular launch platforms for new apps.
-These can drive meaningful traffic in the first 24-48 hours after launch.
-However, these channels tend to attract a specific demographic — tech enthusiasts and early adopters — so they work best if that's your target audience.
+However, these channels tend to attract a specific demographic – tech enthusiasts and early adopters – so they work best if that's your target audience.
 If you're building a mainstream consumer app for non-tech users, you'll get downloads and feedback, but these users may not represent your actual market.

 4. Press & App Store Features